Great Exhibition: Background

 Queen Victoria opens the Great Exhibition in The Crystal Palace in Hyde Park, London, in 1851.

-Six million people—equivalent to a third of the entire population of Britain at the time—visited the Great Exhibition.
+Six million people—equivalent to a third of the entire population of England and Wales at the time—visited the Great Exhibition.
 The average daily attendance was 42,831 with a peak of 109,915 on 7 October.
 Thomas Cook arranged travel to the event for 150,000 people and it was important in his company's development.
 The event made a surplus of £186,000 (£33,221,701.65 in 2023), which was used to found the Victoria and Albert Museum, the Science Museum and the Natural History Museum.
 They were all built in the area to the south of the exhibition, nicknamed Albertopolis, alongside the Imperial Institute.
 The remaining surplus was used to set up an educational trust to provide grants and scholarships for industrial research; it continues to do so today.

 The exhibition caused controversy as its opening approached.
 Some conservatives feared that the mass of visitors might become a revolutionary mob.
-The English-born King Ernest Augustus I of Hanover, shortly before his death, wrote to Lord Strangford about it:
+The English-born Ernest Augustus, King of Hanover, shortly before his death, wrote to Lord Strangford about it:

 The folly and absurdity of the Queen in allowing this trumpery must strike every sensible and well-thinking mind, and I am astonished the ministers themselves do not insist on her at least going to Osborne during the Exhibition, as no human being can possibly answer for what may occur on the occasion.
 The idea ... must shock every honest and well-meaning Englishman.
 But it seems everything is conspiring to lower us in the eyes of Europe.

 In modern times, the Great Exhibition is a symbol of the Victorian Age, and its thick catalogue, illustrated with steel engravings, is a primary source for High Victorian design.
 The Albert Memorial to the exhibition, crowned with a statue of Prince Albert, is located behind the Royal Albert Hall.
 It is inscribed with statistics from the exhibition, including the number of visitors and exhibitors (British and foreign), and the profit made.

 A range of medals were produced and awarded to exhibitors, jurists and providers of services.